trco/django-bootstrap-modal-forms/README.rst

 6. modalForm
 ************

 Add script to the template from #5 and bind the modalForm to the trigger element.
-Set URL defined in #3 as formURL property of modalForm.
+Set TestFormView URL defined in #4 as formURL and SuccessView URL as successURL properties of modalForm.

-If you want to create **more modalForms in single template using the same modal window** from #5, repeat steps #1 to #4, create new trigger element as in #5 and bind the new modalForm with unique URL to it.
+If you want to create **more modalForms in single template using the same modal window** from #5, repeat steps #1 to #4, create new trigger element as in #5 and bind the new modalForm with unique URLs to it.

+IMPORTANT: Default values for ``modalID``, ``modalContent``, ``modalForm`` and ``errorClass`` are used in this example, while ``formURL`` and ``successURL`` are customized.
+If you customize any other option adjust the code of the above examples accordingly.

 .. code-block:: html